evadremlab/payment-service-ui/README.md

 Provides a "drop-in" UI for Cybersource integration.

-# Development Setup #
+## Development Setup #
-Clone the project
+* Clone the project

-Update the paymentServiceRoot inside /src/environments to be the root URL of the payment service API.
+* Update the paymentServiceRoot inside /src/environments to be the root URL of the payment service API.

-Change the permission of cloned folder so that it can be accessed by angular
+* Change the permission of cloned folder so that it can be accessed by angular.
 ```
 sudo chmod -R 777 payment-service-ui
 ```

-Run "npm install" command in cloned repository
+* Run "npm install" command in cloned repository.
 ```
 cd payment-service-ui/
 npm install
 ```

-Start Project on local
+* Start Project on local.
 ```
 npm run start-dev
 ```

-# Usage
+## Usage

 Will be contained within an IFRAME like this:
 ```